 - The Assumptions Worksheet

 - Scope Measurement Methods:

 - Function Point Estimating

 - Learning Objectives-Based Estimating

-- Program-Level Estimating
+- Program (or Application)-Level Estimating

 - Definitive Estimating of the WBS: Phases/Work Packages/Activities